 So, Pelagic needed a more accurate input into the INS to achieve accurate ROV navigation.
 This is where Nortek’s Doppler Velocity Log came in.

-A DVL fires acoustic pulses from its transducers on board the ROV into the water at various distances from the vehicle to the bottom and detects the reflected pulse from the sea bottom.
+A DVL fires acoustic pulses from its transducers on board the ROV into the water at various distances from the vehicle to the sea bottom and detects the reflected pulses.
 These received pulses are in turn processed according to the Doppler effect, as well as using proprietary algorithms, in order to accurately estimate the ROV’s speed relative to the sea bottom.

 Moving around in subsea areas where USBL positioning is not viable

-The Odysseus operates within the confines of towering smokers in the ocean, where USBL positioning is not viable.
-In such a scenario, it is incredibly valuable to employ a paired DVL and INS solution of the highest grade to permit remote navigation independent of the surface.
+The Odysseus is operating within the confines of towering smokers, where USBL positioning is not viable.
+It is incredibly valuable to be able to employ a paired DVL and INS solution of the highest grade to permit remote navigation independent of the surface.